ArthurHovanesian/hangman/README.md

 5.checkUserGuess function might have too much going on / is not very optimized

 6. BUG: User shouldn't be able to select letters before word is loaded in.
 Should not load component until after word is there.

+7. BUG: life indicator and word get pushed down into keyboard when not in full screen.
+Doesn't look good in other window size in general

+8. To restart keyboard/lives after correctly guessing word?
+  -use "key" to track score and reset after score change
+  -BUG: continuous refresh causing crash.
+Fix by setState on netyetfound variable to prevent constant updating
+  -BUG: on new keyboard, key mouse is currently on gets stuck in hover state when not hovered and switches to unhovered state when it is hovered. only happens to first key.
+Fixed by conditional render on App based on number of letters to be found.
+Not the best fix, though.